ameliaali1510/todoapp/README.md

-React To Do App Bootcamp
+Full-Stack React To-Do App — Bootcamp Project

-During the 12 week bootcamp this was one the first projects completed using React.
-This is a fullstack To Do App, allowing the user to store, edit, delete and update the list.
+As part of my 12-week coding bootcamp, this was one of the first full-stack applications I built using React.
+The project is a dynamic To-Do application that allows users to create, edit, update, and delete tasks, with data persistence handled through a connected backend.

-# todoapp

-Fullstack MERN ToDo app done with react for Week 7 task
+This project helped me solidify my understanding of core React concepts, component-based architecture, state management, and CRUD operations, while also introducing me to full-stack development workflows.
+It was an important early step in building practical, real-world applications.